From posting to belonging — and users loved it.

 Defining the Problem

 Engagement in Clubs was low.
-While users could technically post and explore, most weren’t participating in conversations—and many didn’t return after signing up.
-In our in-app feedback club users told us they weren’t seeing clubs that felt relevant to them, didn’t feel motivated to start their own, and were often onboarded into topics they weren’t interested in.
+While users could technically post and explore, most weren’t participating in conversations and many didn’t return after signing up.
+In our in-app feedback club users told us they weren’t seeing clubs that felt relevant to them, didn’t feel motivated to start their own, and were often onboarded into clubs they weren’t interested in.
 More than once, we heard some version of:

 "This feels like just another social app."